zachpmanson/notes/notes/Notes/Software/Development/Web Development/Web Development.md

 			- You only want your own website to be able to send your server requests (CORS)
 				- You want other websites to send your server requests (CORS)
 		- JavaScript is really annoying and varies between browsers (JQuery)
-		- Even with JQuery, complex applications become pretty hard to manage (JavaScript libraries for complex web applications, AngularJS, [[React]], many many more)
+		- Even with JQuery, complex applications become pretty hard to manage (JavaScript libraries for complex web applications, AngularJS, [[Notes/Software/Development/Web Development/React]], many many more)
 			- These libraries are so nice we want to use them for everything instead of gross HTML (JS managed routing, React Router, single page applications)
 			- Interface design with CSS kinda sucks for specially for complex applications (SASS, Tailwind, prebuilt UI component libraries, Styled Components)
 			- Complex applications need complex application state models (Redux, Zustand, NGXS)